Paralimni

 Paralimni (Παραλίμνι) is a town within the Famagusta District of Cyprus, situated on the island's east coast.
 Since the Turkish invasion in 1974, it has increased in size and status, primarily due to the migration of refugees fleeing from the north.
-Many workers in the tourist sectors of Protaras and Ayia Napa live in Paralimni, which is now the temporary administrative centre of the Famagusta District and the biggest municipality of the district under the control of the internationally recognised Republic of Cyprus.
+Many workers in the tourist sectors of Protaras and Ayia Napa live in Paralimni, which is now the temporary administrative centre of the Famagusta District and the largest municipality of the district under the control of the Republic of Cyprus.

 Natural conditions

 The city of Paralimni is located in the extreme southeast of Cyprus island.
 The city is located 110 kilometers east of the capital Nicosia.
 The city was traditionally a suburb of Famagusta (until the occupation of the city), just 10 km to the north.

 Paralimni is located near the Mediterranean coast, about 80 meters above sea level.
 The city is located at the southeast end of the island's central plateau Mesaoria.
 This is why the plain extends around the city in the north and the coastal hills rise to the south.